 Include the project manager’s experience managing subcontractor staff if the Bidder proposes to use subcontractors.

-3.2.5.4 Disclosures.

-List any details of whether the Bidder or any owners, officers, primary partners, staff providing services or any owners, officers, primary partners, or staff providing services of any subcontractor who may be involved with providing the services sought in this RFP, have ever had a founded child or dependent adult abuse report, or been convicted of a felony.

 3.2.6 Information to Include Behind Tab 6: RFP Forms.

 The forms listed below are attachments to this RFP.
 Fully complete and return these forms behind Tab 6: